2025 STUDENT REPRESENTATIVE COUNCIL ELECTIONS

 Forms must not be submitted until nominations are open.

-Candidates must attach an image of their Student ID card (front and back) with their nomination form and may attach a recent photograph (JPEG format), and a statement of not more than 150 words containing information relating to the candidate that they wish to supply.
+Candidates must attach an image of their Student ID card (front and back) with their nomination and may attach a recent photograph (JPEG format), and a statement of not more than 150 words (word docx. format) containing information relating to the candidate that they wish to supply.
 The Returning Officer may edit such statements and crop photos if deemed necessary.

 Only students who are members of Arc as at the close of nominations are eligible to stand as a candidate.